DheerajTanwar-11/LEARN-SQL/README.md

 ### KEYS

 1. PRIMARY KEY : It is a columns in a table that uniquely identifies each row.
 There is only one primary key in a table and it cannot be `Null` .
 2. FOREIGN KEY : A foreign key is a column(or set of columns) in a table that refers to primary key in other tables.
 There can be multipl foreign key's.
-Foreign key's can have multiple or null values. <br>
+Foreign key's can have multiple or null values.
-   `FOREIGN KEY column_name references table_name(column_name)`
+    - `FOREIGN KEY column_name references table_name(column_name)`
+    - Cascading for Foreign Key :
+        - On Delete Cascade : When we create a foreign key using this option, it deletes the referencing rows in the child table when the referenced row is deleted in the parent table which has a primary key.
+        - On Update Cascade : When we create a foreign key using this option, the referencing rows are updated in the child table when the referenced row is updated in the parent table which has a primary key.

 ### CONSTRAINST =>